-Removal of the existing dam will also improve safety and liability exposure of the Board by eliminating the existing hydraulic roller conditions.
+Removal of the existing dam will also improve safety and liability exposure of the Board by eliminating the existing hydraulic roller conditions now found immediately downstream of the structure.

 The project directly addresses the objectives of Directive C of the Outdoor Heritage Fund Program.